nydasco/snowflake-terraform-demo/README.md

 > **Note:** Terraform creates a tfstate file.
 In this repo, it will create it in the main folder.
 If you want to deploy this in production, you should look at having it save to a secure S3 bucket or similar.

 Good luck with you IaC adventures!

+> **Note:** There are lots of ways to set up Terraform.
+This is just one way.
+The aim of this repo is to give you an idea of its use.
+Not to be prescriptive in the way you or your company should choose to use it.